rafal01010/PodQA/README.md

 ### ModernColBERT Retrieval
 - **Episodes Retrieved**: 32 out of 50 (64% success rate)
 - **Highest Scored Matches**: 15 out of 32 retrieved episodes (46.9% precision)

+While the success rates of 68% and 64% may appear modest, it should be pointed out that these results don't indicate a failure of the retrieval system or stored embeddings.
+Instead, they reflect the inherent challenge of our specific test methodology.
+The test design deliberately created a challenging scenario by generating questions solely from video clip titles without access to the actual content.
+This approach often leads to situations where the retrieval system correctly identifies semantically relevant content, but not necessarily the exact episode the question was derived from.

+**Illustrative Example:**
+Question 49: *"What are their opinions on burgers?"* failed retrieval for both systems, but this doesn't represent a system failure.
+Since Trash Taste has discussed burgers across multiple episodes, the retrievers surfaced episodes with more extensive burger discussions rather than the specific clip-derived episode.

 ## Detailed Results